JohnLCaron/rlauxe/README.md

 Overestimating sample sizes uses more hand-counted MVRs than needed.
 Underestimating sample sizes forces more rounds than needed.
 Over/under estimation is strongly influenced by over/under estimating error rates.

-The following plots show approximate distribution of estimated and actual sample sizes, using our standard AdaptiveBetting betting function with weight parameter d = 100, for margin=2% and errors in the MVRs generated with 2% fuzz.
+The following plots show approximate distribution of estimated and actual sample sizes, using our standard betting function with weight parameter d = 100, for margin=2% and errors in the MVRs generated with 2% fuzz.

 When the estimated error rates are equal to the actual error rates: